pojntfx/networked-linux-memsync/docs/notes.md

   - Even with this however, it is hard to implement even a simple backend, and the CGo overhead is a significant drawback (code snippet from https://github.com/pojntfx/webpipe/blob/main/pkg/devices/trace_device.go)
   - The last alternative to NBD devices would be to extend the kernel with a new construct that allows for essentially a virtual file to be `mmap`ed, not a block device
   - This could use a custom protocol that is optimized for this use case instead of a full block device
-  - Because of the extensive setup required to implement such a system however, and the possibility of `ublk` providing a performant alternative in the future, going forward with NBD was chosen for now
+  - Because of the extensive setup required to implement such a system however, and the possibility of `ublk` providing a performant alternative in the future, going forward with NBD was chosen for now, since it provides a stable base to build the mounts and migration APIs on

 ### Mounts and Live Migration